ryhuz/hackweek-GSGD-vouchers/smart-contracts/README.md

 3. Merchant Redemption
     - Merchant will exchange GSD to cash from authorised outlets (\*)
     - Merchant's full amount of GSGD will be burnt

+## Start local Ganache network
+- npm run ganache
+- on remix, set environment to Ganache provider on port 8545
+- ganache will start listening to events